← Back to Tutorials

 Step 1: Choose Your Calculation Type

-The first decision you need to make is whether you want to add GST to a base price or remove GST from a GST-inclusive price.
-This is crucial because the calculation method differs:
+Select whether you want to add GST to a base price or remove GST from a final price that already includes tax.
+Both approaches use different formulas:

-- Remove GST (Inclusive to Exclusive): Use this when you have a final GST-inclusive price and need to find out the original base price and GST amount separately.
-This is useful when you receive an invoice and want to understand the breakdown.
+• Remove GST (Inclusive to Exclusive): Use this when you have a GST-inclusive amount and want to find the base value and tax portion.

 Step 2: Enter the Amount